 What You Didn’t Know About May Day

-The UK has just celebrated a Bank Holiday, otherwise known as May Day, but how many of you know the history behind it?
+Today is the 1st of May, otherwise known as May Day in the UK, but how many of you know the history behind it?

-May Day on May 1 is an ancient Northern Hemisphere spring festival and usually a public holiday.
+May Day is an ancient Northern Hemisphere spring festival and usually a public holiday.
 It is also a traditional spring holiday in many cultures.

 It is also associated with the Gaelic Beltane, most commonly held on April 30.
 The day was a traditional summer holiday in many pre-Christian European pagan cultures.
-While February 1 was the first day of Spring, May 1 was the first day of summer; hence, the summer solstice on June 25 (now June 21) was Midsummer.
+Whist February 1st was the first day of Spring, May 1st was the first day of summer; and, the summer solstice on June 25 (now June 21) was Midsummer.